 Overwintering is also important if you want to see your succulents bloom.
 This can be achieved by keeping them cool and relatively dry in the winter months.
 Keep them cool during winter months with temperatures just above freezing, between 35-44⁰F (1.5-7⁰C).
 If kept indoors during winter, have them in a non-heated room if possible or keep the temperatures low to provide them the cold winter period that they need.

-Fertilizing is definitely not necessary especially if you potting mix is fresh.
+Fertilizing is definitely not necessary especially if your potting mix is fresh.
 I don’t really fertilize my String of Pearls regularly and they still bloomed.
 But if your String of Pearls have been in the same potting mix for over a year, nutrients in the soil may have already seeped out from all the watering.
 Giving your plants the nutrients they need will help ensure proper growth and encourage blooms.
 It takes a lot of energy for plants to produce flowers, and feeding them extra nutrients will help supplement their needs during flowering season.
 The most common recommendation is to fertilize during the active growing season, or during spring and summer months.
 Fertilizers are better applied at a quarter or half strength, about every two weeks.
 Refrain from fertilizing towards the end of fall season and during winter months.
 A balanced blend of fertilizer diluted to half strength is suitable and commonly used.
 Fertilizer blends specially formulated for cacti and succulents are also suitable.
+Here are some fertilizers I recommend.

 For more on String of Pearls plant, please click on “Tips on Growing String of Pearls.”